 Trailhead Institute is a resource for everyone in the public health and environmental health community.
 We work in a variety of roles with a wide array of individuals, programs and organizations to improve the health of individuals, communities and the environment.
-The following descriptions provide a brief overview of the efforts and initiatives we currently support through our Community Engagement, Leadership Development and Fiscal Sponsorship programs.
+The following descriptions provide a brief overview of the efforts and initiatives we currently support through our Community Engagement, Leadership Development and Administrative Partnerships programs.

 Please contact us if you’d like more detailed information about any of these projects.